2ndQuadrant/pglogical/README.md

 - `pglogical.alter_subscription_resynchronize_table(subscription_name name,
   relation regclass)`
   Resynchronize one existing table.
+The table may not be the target of any foreign key constraints.
-  **WARNING: This function will truncate the table first.**
+  **WARNING: This function will truncate the table immediately, and only then begin synchronising it, so it will be empty while being synced**

   Parameters:
   - `subscription_name` - name of the existing subscription